EyeFind Research Grant Program

 - Letter of support from an institutional official certifying the lack of funding for human eye tissue, affirming space is available to conduct the research project, and affirming the applicant is qualified to conduct the research according to institutional guidelines.

 - Letter of commitment from the supplying eye bank certifying that the eye bank has the capacity to fulfill the specific needs of the investigator.
 The letter should affirm the number and type of eye tissues, their availability, the cost of the tissue and shipping details.
-For example, “Eyebank has capacity to provide two glaucomatous eyes per month to the researcher at $1,500/pair.”
+If obtaining disease tissue is a central component of the project, the eye bank must indicate the applicant or eye bank partner will have access to medical records sufficient to confirm presence and extent of disease in donor tissue.
+For example, “Eye bank has capacity to provide two glaucomatous eyes per month to the researcher at $1,500/pair.”
 A sample letter is available as a template, if needed.

 - NIH biosketch or equivalent